Saudi inmate to stay at Guantanamo, another cleared for transfer

 A second man, Muhammad Murdi Issa al-Zahrani, who was suspected of fighting in Afghanistan for al Qaeda, was cleared for transfer back to Saudi Arabia.

-A Defense Department profile said Zahrani was 44 or 45 years old.
+A Defence Department profile said Zahrani was 44 or 45 years old.
 He has been held at Guantanamo since August 2002.

 During his hearing in June, Zahrani's military representative argued that he was a lesser threat than five senior Taliban leaders held at Guantanamo who were exchanged for U.S. Army Sergeant Bowe Bergdahl, the last U.S. prisoner of war in Afghanistan.